Experience Luckenbach: Live Music and Historic Charm

 Empty dance hall.

-Our son Josh, and daughter-in-law, Terralun enjoyed dancing in the dance hall.
+Our son Josh, and daughter-in-law, Terralyn enjoyed dancing in the dance hall.

 Now it’s well known for its many wonderful live music performances, which are played outside on stages or inside the quintessential dance hall.
 You really need to check out that dance hall.
 All the feelings of an old-time night on the town really gets to you and inspires you to get out on that floor and join in the fun.